SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Anubhav Gupta

-Point well noted Sangeetha.
-I think it is just the, I mean so just to come to your earlier point that I mean the company was started or conceptualized to become India’s leading supply chain financier.
-That remains.
-Okay, there is no change in that.
-And 2030, whatever loan book growth is there like bulk of that will be coming from supply chain given the group itself.
-I mean you are following apl Apollo and other sgmart group companies also.
-So the kind of business ramp up which is happening there plus the anchors, what we added the business, what our Anchors are increasing year on year, right.
+Point well noted, Sangeeta.
+I think it is just the — I mean, so, just to come to your earlier point that, I mean, the company was started or conceptualized to become India’s leading supply chain financier.
+That remains, okay?
+There is no change in that.
+And 2030, whatever loan book growth is there, like, bulk of that will be coming from supply chain, given the group itself — I mean, you are following APL Apollo and other SG Mart group companies also.
+So, the kind of business ramp up which is happening there plus the anchors, what we added — the business what our Anchors are increasing year-on-year, right.

 Sangeeta Purushottam